-lighting campfires when there is a forest fire warning in effect.
+- lighting campfires if the forest fire warning or the grass fire warning is in effect.

 Mobile Phone Coverage

-Permanent snow falls usually at the end of October.
+- Permanent snow falls usually at the end of October.
 The ski season begins in mid-November or early December and ends at the beginning of May.
 Snow is usually melt by the middle of May.
-The height of the Ruska season (colourful "Indian Summer") is from mid-September to early October.
+The height of the autumn colours, "ruska" season is from mid-September to early October.

 Equipment and Safety

 - Hiking trails have duckboards crossing the parts which pass through mires.